Basic principles of the structure of the visual analyzer. The structure and functions of the visual analyzer briefly

 1. The iris part of the retina covers the posterior surface of the iris, continues into the ciliary part and consists of a two-layer, highly pigmented epithelium.

-2. The ciliary part of the retina consists of a two-layer cubic epithelium (ciliary epithelium) that covers the posterior surface of the ciliary body.
+2. The ciliated part of the retina consists of a two-layer cuboidal epithelium (ciliated epithelium) covering the posterior surface of the ciliary body.

 The nervous part (the retina itself) has three nuclear layers:

-Outer - the neuroepithelial layer consists of cones and rods (the cone apparatus provides color perception, the rod apparatus - light perception), in which light quanta are transformed into nerve impulses;
+· the outer - neuroepithelial layer consists of cones and rods (the cone apparatus provides color perception, the rod apparatus provides light perception), in which light quanta are transformed into nerve impulses;

-Internal - the ganglion layer of the optic nerve consists of bodies of multipolar cells, myelin-free axons, which form the optic nerve.
+· the inner - ganglion layer of the optic nerve consists of multipolar cell bodies, non-myelinated axons, which form the optic nerve.

-Also, the retina is subdivided into the outer pigment part (pars pigmentosa, stratum pigmentosum), and the inner photosensitive nerve part (pars nervosa).
+The retina is also divided into an outer pigment part (pars pigmentosa, stratum pigmentosum), and an inner photosensitive nerve part (pars nervosa).

 2 .3 Photoreceptor apparatus